Swasti22/Phishing-detection-using-lexical-analysis-and-domain-name-database-/README.md

 # Phishing-detection-using-lexical-analysis-and-domain-name-database-
 Phishing websites are one of the most malicious elements on the Internet in the present world.
 Using lexical analysis of the URL and domain name databases can be an effective solution to this prevalent problem, and help in making the Internet more secure.
+Domain name databases are maintained by domain name registrars, organisations responsible for the reservation of domain names.